marialysyuk/Google-Code-Jam/2021/Qualification/Reversort Engineering/Solution.md

 There are two helpful observations:

-1) "IMPOSSIBLE" case can be retrieved from minimum and maximum amount of possible shifts.
+1) "IMPOSSIBLE" case can be retrieved from the minimum and maximum amount of possible shifts.
 Because of the algorithm's structure the minimum amount of shifts is N-1
 (this is the case when numbers are already sorted) and the maximum amount is N(N+1)/2-1 (this is the case when at each iteration the corresponding number is situated at the end of the sequence).